Parkinson’s Care at HARTZ Physical Therapy

-Meet Linda one of Greta’s Parkinson’s Disease patients.
+Meet Linda one of our Parkinson’s Disease patients.
 Linda had a lot of shuffling of steps and decided to come back to physical therapy.
 Together they worked on turning especially in corners, getting in and out bed, getting up from a chair, and walking.
 Just look at the difference 5 weeks of physical therapy made!
-Notice that in the video on the right Linda is now able to complete two repetitions vs. the left screen where it took her twice as long to do one at the start of therapy.
+Notice that in the video on the right Linda is now able to complete two repetitions vs. the left screen where it took her twice as long to do one at the start of therapy

 Your Therapist will help you with the following: